Statistics show that 1 in 10 people who enter a therapy office or clinic have an addictive disorder, yet only about 10% receive treatment.

-To help move our clients from addiction to recovery, professionals need to know how to assess and treat addiction, and feel comfortable using tools and strategies to help couples address addiction and support recovery.
-Outcome research informs us that couples counseling is more effective than individual therapy in identifying addiction and moving the addict and family into recovery.
+To help move our clients from addiction to recovery, we need to know how to assess and treat addictive disorders, and to feel comfortable using tools and strategies to help couples address addiction and support recovery.
+Outcome research informs us that couples counseling is more effective than individual therapy in identifying addiction and in moving the person with the addiction and family into recovery.

-Couples & Addiction Recovery integrates 10 years of research by Dr. Robert Navarra (the “Couple Recovery Development Approach”) with the “Sound Relationship House” model, developed by relationship experts Drs.
+It integrates more than a decade of research by Dr. Robert Navarra with the Sound Relationship House model, developed by Drs.
 John and Julie Gottman.
 Dr. Navarra has worked in addiction recovery for over 25 years.
-He holds an Advanced Drug and Alcohol Certification and a national certification as a Master Addiction Counselor through the Assoc. of Addiction Professionals (NAADAC.)
+He holds an Advanced Drug and Alcohol Certification and a national certification as a Master Addiction Counselor through the Association of Addiction Professionals (NAADAC).

-Participants learn a research-based approach to help couples:
+You will learn a research-based approach to help couples:

 - Identify addiction